vernisaz/simcolor/README.md

 There are no dependencies, so use [RustBee](https://github.com/vernisaz/rust_bee) + [common scripts](https://github.com/vernisaz/simscript) or Cargo.

-If you do not use nested colorized items, then use `partial=true` (default) at building the crate.
+If you do not to use nested colorized items, then use `partial=true` (default) at building the crate.

 ## How to use
 The complete test suite [test.rs](test.rs) is also the documentation of usage.